-Italian Tax code (Codice Fiscale) – A Short Guide
+Italian fiscal code for foreigners (Codice Fiscale) – A Short Guide

 What is an Italian tax code (codice fiscale)?

-The Italian tax code or codice fiscale is an alphanumeric 16 character code generated on the basis of your personal information.
+The Italian fiscal code or codice fiscale is an alphanumeric 16 character code generated on the basis of your personal information.

 An Italian tax code is similar to a National Insurance number in the UK or Social Security number in the USA.
 It uniquely identifies individuals for Italian tax and administrative purposes.